Property Finance Lending Questions — Answered by Paul Davies at Ramsay & White Mortgage Broker

 – What do you do for a living?

-– I’m a commercial mortgage broker for a company called Ramsay & White as you just said.
+– I’m a commercial mortgage broker.
 We deal with development finance, bridging finance, commercial finance, anything to do with investment properties or investment building as well.

 – Also we cover the residential market as well if you’re looking to remortgage, purchase, or refinance any properties as well.

 – So, I’ve got a list of questions here and these are the kind of questions that I get asked all the time

 – And I’ve also asked the people that we’ll be mentoring today what questions they’d like to know about finance, commercial finance, residential finance.
 So let’s put him to the test then, see if he can answer these.